 Monitoring is another basic responsibility that the database administrator should perform on a daily basis.
 Cloud monitoring tools scan for problems that can block or restrict organizations from delivering services to their customers.
 Fortunately, the major cloud providers offer monitoring.
 For example, Amazon Web Services has a built-in monitoring service that monitors any kind of AWS asset.
 Typically, you can perform cloud monitoring using tools that supervise the applications, servers, and resources.
 These tools normally come from two sources:

 - In-house tools from the cloud provider: This is a simple option because the tools are part of the service.
 There is no installation, and integration is seamless.

 - Tools from independent SaaS provider: Although the SaaS provider may be different from the cloud service provider, that doesn’t mean the two services don’t work seamlessly.
 These providers also have expertise in managing performance and costs.

 Database administrators who monitor often and regularly can troubleshoot problems quickly and efficiently – if not instantaneously.

 A successful DBA knows much more than how to handle a SQL server.
-The position requires understanding the hardware, time management skills, communication skills, leadership, and much more.
-The role of the database administrator is not static, but is still evolving.
+The position requires an understanding of the hardware, time management skills, communication skills, leadership, and much more.
+The role of the database administrator is not static but is constantly evolving.
 The successful DBA must be pro-learning.
 While the soft skills needed for this position may not change, the required technical skills will need to be constantly updated and refreshed, as operating systems and SQL servers continue to evolve.

 Image used under license from Shutterstock.com